 No observations of species transmutation?
 I was looking for a change that brought something very new into existence - like a deer, or a carrot.
 There is no evidence of something like that, although there are cases of species differentiation.

 This page promoting evolutionary speciation lists examples of speciation and attributes them to gene flow.
-Only one case (Chlorella vulgaris, listed as ambiguous) resulted in a classification differentiation (of family) higher than species.
-This page promoting beneficial mutations lists examples, but doesn't say any of them resulted in speciation.
-Another decent pro-evolution site said explicitly (without attribution) there had been no observation of species transmutation.
+Only one case (Chlorella vulgaris, listed as ambiguous) resulted in a classification differentiation higher than species (i.e. something non-trivial).
+Another page promoting beneficial mutations listed examples, but didn't say any of them resulted in speciation.
+And another decent pro-evolution site said explicitly (without attribution) there had been no observation of species transmutation.